Counting of votes underway in violence-marred Sindh local govt elections

 The killing sparked a protest as supporters blocked the Tando Adam road.

-DG Health Dr Juman Bahoto confirmed to Dawn.com that the body was received in Tando Adam Taluka Hospital.
-“The cause of death can be ascertained only after a post-mortem is conducted," Dr Bahoto said.
+DG Health Dr Juman Bahoto confirmed to Dawn.com that the deceased was brought to Tando Adam Taluka Hospital.
+“The cause of death can be ascertained only after a post-mortem [examination] is conducted," Dr Bahoto said.

 In Nawabshah, a mob ransacked polling station no 26 set up in the Social Security dispensary.
 Unidentified men took way electoral material with them after scaling the walls of the polling station, local journalists said.